greyhammer/SPT-Mods/README.md

 # SPT-Mods

-This is the current running master copy of OZR mods for Single Player Tarkov, designed to be used with SPT-AKI 3.6.1
+This is the current running master copy of OZR mods for Single Player Tarkov.
+This mod pack is designed to be used with [SPT-AKI](https://www.sp-tarkov.com/) 3.6.1

 To use these mods, you must already have Single Player Tarkov installed and updated to the latest version.